Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 Apps We Tested

-The ranked list above renders the six free-barcode trackers we tested.
-The pattern: MyFitnessPal leads on database breadth, PlateLens leads on data quality, Cronometer leads on USDA-aligned verified data, Lose It leads on North American grocery coverage, and Yazio leads on European coverage.
+The ranked list above renders the six trackers we tested.
+The pattern: PlateLens leads on free dual logging with a free barcode scanner, Cronometer leads on verified USDA-aligned micronutrient depth, Lose It leads on North American grocery coverage, MyFitnessPal still has the biggest database but only behind Premium, Yazio leads on European coverage, and FatSecret offers broad coverage on an older UI.

 Why Verified Barcode Data Matters